sinsoio1/sinso-docs/docs/General/pledgeAndReward.md

 ---

 The guarantor's reward is the reward obtained from pledge.

 Pledge 2000 sinso tokens required for a sinso authentication node.
-It needs to be transferred into pledge at one time.

-Sinso node builder and node guarantor will jointly distribute the income.
+It needs to be transferred into pledge at one time.Sinso node builder and node guarantor will jointly distribute the income.

 Pledge 10000 sinso tokens required for a sinso upload node.
-It needs to be transferred into pledge at one time.

-Sinso node builder and node guarantor will jointly distribute the income.
+It needs to be transferred into pledge at one time.Sinso node builder and node guarantor will jointly distribute the income.

 Pledge 200 sinso tokens required for a sinso storage node.
-It needs to be transferred into pledge at one time.

-Sinso node builder and node guarantor will jointly distribute the income.
+It needs to be transferred into pledge at one time.Sinso node builder and node guarantor will jointly distribute the income.
-Revenue sharing ratio Node builder: Node guarantor = 6:4

 ## Award Distribution And Eeceiving